DorielRivalet/MHFZ_Overlay/.github/pull_request_template.md

-### Checklist
+# Checklist

 Please read the [documentation](../docs/README.md) of this repository before contributing.
 You do not have to check all of the checklist's requirements, this is just used for code review.
+Also see our [contribution guidelines](../CONTRIBUTING.md) for more information.

-- [ ] Code compiles correctly
+- [ ] Code compiles correctly.
-- [ ] Created tests which fail without the change (if possible)
+- [ ] Created tests which fail without the change (if possible).
-- [ ] All tests passing
+- [ ] All tests passing.
-- [ ] Extended the README / documentation, if necessary
+- [ ] Extended the README / documentation, if necessary.
 - [ ] Make sure you are requesting to **pull a topic/feature/bugfix branch**.
-Don't request your master!
+Don't request your main!
 - [ ] Check the commit's or even all commits' message styles matches our requested structure.
 - [ ] Check your code additions will fail neither code linting checks nor unit test.

-### Description
+## Description

 Please describe your pull request.